 Eitan Tsarfati is a serial tech entrepreneur and Co-Founder and CEO of Swapp, an AI-based construction planning company which partners with architects to leverage the power of AI-driven platforms.
-He is an architect and a Harvard-Business School Alumnus who served as the former CEO of Autodesk Israel.

 Over the past few years, various architectural construction planning technologies have emerged, changing the way we design.
 It seems inevitable that as the world goes through the process of digitization, the world of architectural planning will eventually follow.
 While many see this transformation as negative, I see it as positive.
 I’ve never understood why we are already using technology in our daily lives to save time and energy and not using it at the office to improve our productivity as architects.

 Why should we, as architects, spend so much time on manual processes that can be automated?
 If we wouldn’t spend so much time generating output, we could use our time to explore new ways to innovate and improve our designs.
 Architects have always needed to embrace new technologies to keep up with the changing needs of cities and communities.
 Yet, the past year has illuminated the growing need to innovate the way that we work, live, and collaborate.
 Many emerging technologies will change the face of architecture as we know it.
 Let’s take a look at some technologies that are set to transform the field.

 As I mentioned in my last piece, “How New Technology Is Enabling Architects to Realize Their Dream Designs,” generative design has been used by architects to explore hundreds of design sets, offering solutions to the challenges we often struggle with.
 Currently, most generative design software tools provide hundreds of options without screening them or optimizing them to match a particular construction project’s needs.
 I expect this technology will be further developed and enhanced over time, primarily through AI-powered and machine learning planning platforms.
 These innovations will help architects to free up more time to concentrate on other tasks.